 One year after the events of the first game, Mr. X has, as the introductory cutscene phrases it, “come back to life”.
 It could be that they meant this metaphorically, like a new guy took his place, or maybe they actually mean that he ended up just magically being resurrected, like Castlevania’s Dracula.
 Who knows.
 In either case, Mr. X sends out a new wave of minions onto the city.
 He’s also captured Adam in an attempt to lead Axel and Blaze into a trap.
 This time, however, is that they’re joined by Max Thunder, Axel’s pro wrestler friend, and Skate, Adam’s kid brother.
 Yes, the good guys have no qualms about sending a young child out to fight The Syndicate with little more than his bare hands and a pair of roller skates.
 In all fairness, however, he can kick as much ass as the grown ups, and the idea of a preteen taking a katana to a small country’s worth of gangsters is a little hilarious.

-The characters have been made a lot more diverse in terms of moves and abilities, so you’re no longer choosing between which character you want by the color of their shirt.
+“Each of the four playable characters is far more diverse this time around in both their stats and the moves they can perform, fixing one of the original game’s greatest flaws.
 Blaze is the most balanced of the four, with an equal mix of power and speed.
-Axel leans just a little more towards power than agility, but he’s well rounded enough that he makes a great starter.
-Skate, on the other hand, doesn’t have quite the damage output as the rest of the characters.
-As a tradeoff, he’s incredibly fast, and he’s the only character in the game capable of performing a dash by double tapping right or left.
-This lets him get from one end of the screen to another very quickly, which can be very helpful.
-Max, on the other hand, is a lot more sluggish, but he has a few moves that can almost take out an entire health bar if he can manage to pull them off.
-He gets a few more throws than the rest of the characters to make up for his lack of a vault move, including a backbreaker that’s very tough to pull off, but delivers instant, massive damage if you do.
+Axel leans just a little more towards power than agility, but he’s well-rounded enough that he also makes a great starter.
+Skate doesn’t have quite the same damage output as the rest of the characters, but he’s incredibly fast, and is the only character capable of performing a dash.
+Max, on the other hand, is very slow, but he has a few moves that can just about remove an entire health bar if they connect.

 The game was also released on both the MegaTech and MegaPlay arcade hardware.
 They’re mostly similar to the Genesis version, with a few differences, depending on which hardware you’re running on.
 The MegaTech version gives you a time limit that has to be extended by inserting more credits, while the MegaPlay version gives you credits for inserting money, like any other arcade game.
 It’s also a little more difficult in a few ways, like all the extra live pickups being replaced with score items.